vert-x3/vertx-mongo-client/README.md

 # MongoDB Service for Vert.x

-A Vert.x service allowing applications to seamlessly interact with a mongoDB instance, whether that's saving, retrieving, searching, or deleting documents.
+A Vert.x service allowing applications to seamlessly interact with a MongoDB instance, whether that's saving, retrieving, searching, or deleting documents.
 Mongo is a great match for persisting data in a Vert.x application since it natively handles JSON (BSON) documents.

 **Features**
  - Completely Async and Non-blocking
  - Custom codec to support fast serialization to/from Vert.x JSON
- - Supports a majority of the configuration options from the mongoDB Java Driver
+ - Supports a majority of the configuration options from the MongoDB Java Driver
  - Event Bus Proxy Support

-*Note: The mongoDB Java Driver is still under heavy development.*
+*Note: The MongoDB Java Driver is still under heavy development.*

 # Getting Started